SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 *Optional*

 	 The part of the version number to increment.
 Options are major, minor, patch.
 Defaults to minor

-``-o dependency_org DEPENDENCYORG``
-	 *Optional*

-	 The org name of the org to use for project dependencies lookup.
-If not provided, a scratch org will be created with the org name 2gp_dependencies.

 ``-o skip_validation SKIPVALIDATION``
 	 *Optional*